Shadow Over Angkor

 HM Norodom Sihanouk នរោត្តម សីហនុ (31 October 1922, Phnom Penh, Cambodia – 15 October 2012, Beijing, China) was the King of Cambodia from 1941 to 1955 and from 1993 to 2004.
 Affectionately known to the Cambodian people as Samdech Euv (សម្តេចឪ, Father Prince), he masterminded the independence from the French colonial rule in 1953, inspired the creative Golden Age of the young country and was instrumental to national reconciliation after the US-crafted coup d'etat by General Lon Nol, the Khmer Rouge brutal rule and the Vietnamese intervention.

 Cambodian photographer Kim Hak has devoted a book to the collective mourning surrounding King Sihanouk's passing away in 2012.

-Julio Armando Jeldres
+Julio A. Jeldres

-Ambassador Julio Jeldres (1 Dec.
+Ambassador Julio Armando Jeldres (b.
+1 Dec.
 1950, Santiago de Chile) was a teenager in faraway Chile when, in 1967, he wrote directly to the King Palace of Cambodia wanting to know more about the fascinating Kingdom at the other end of the world.
-An epistolary relationship started, until the young Chilean met with King Norodom Sihanouk in Pyongyang at the start of the 1990s. becoming His Majesty's personal secretary.
-Julio Jeldres authored in 2003 "The Royal House of Cambodia", a reference on all things royal in Cambodia.
-An updated edition was released in January 2018.
+An epistolary relationship started, until the young Chilean met with King Norodom Sihanouk in Pyongyang at the start of the 1990s, becoming His Majesty's personal secretary from 1981 to 1991, and Official Biographer since 1993.